Merger plan could leave BA and Iberia still trailing European network rivals

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Near-Term Concerns Overshadow British Airways, Iberia Merger".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Near-Term Concerns Overshadow British Airways, Iberia Merger".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.